ElesCloud/ESCDocuments/HANDBOOK.md

 ## Chapter Two: Code

 ### Cooperation
 The Second Life Military Community (SLMC) is made up of many different personalities.
 Some are great, plenty are terrible, and most are somewhere in between.
-However, even for the shittiest among us, there are some lines that should never be crossed.
+However, even for worst among us who will happily disregard the feelings of others, there are some lines that must never be crossed.
 Below is a list of acts that are generally agreed upon to be the "Big Four Offenses".

 If you commit a "Big Four Offense", you will likely no longer be welcome anywhere.
 They are as follows:
 - Distribution of identifying real-life information about others (doxxing)